-The safety profile of CBD has been acknowledged by major health agencies, such as the World Health Organization (WHO), as being well-tolerated by animals and humans, and rarely producing any side effects.
+The safety profile of cannabidiol (CBD) has been acknowledged by major health agencies, such as the World Health Organization (WHO), as being well-tolerated by animals and humans, and rarely producing any side effects.

-However, CBD has a profound impact on an array of systems, which explains its therapeutic versatility.
+However, CBD has a profound impact on a doens of pathways and systems, which explains its therapeutic versatility.
 That being said, this versatility is also the reason why CBD interacts with so many prescription meds and over-the-counter (OTC) products.

 This article reviews some of the most common side effects and medications that CBD has the potential to interact with, along with an explanation of why.
 It also includes a few medications that CBD does not interact with, but we are frequently asked about.